Canopy Review 2026: Is It Really the Best Parental App to Stop Sexting?

 While Canopy takes a mostly all-or-nothing approach to content moderation, it does claim to have a robust sext monitoring system to help keep nude and explicit photos from being sent or downloaded.
 This seems to be the service’s most unique feature, and it has two different content settings for parents to activate.

-We were impressed with the quality of customer support but disappointed at how many of the features didn’t work as well on iOS compared to Android.
+We were impressed with the quality of customer support but disappointed at how many of the features didn’t work as well on iOS as on Android.
 Although there are other top-tested parental control apps, we think Canopy is worthwhile for anyone with young children who wants to try a parental control app for the first time.

 Pros